deleterium/BurstAT/docs/InstructionsTable.md

 | 0x36 | FUN | FUN @addr1 functionName $addr2 | EXT_FUN_RET_DAT | func,addr1,addr2 | @addr1 = func( $addr2 ) |
 | 0x37 | FUN | FUN @addr1 functionName $addr2 $addr3 | EXT_FUN_RET_DAT_2 | func,addr1,addr2,addr3 | @addr1 = func( $addr2, $addr3 ) |

 • Number of blocks to sleep.
-One to wait until next block.
+One, zero or any negative number to wait until next block.
+•• Not implemented in signum.
+If used, same behaviour as STP_IMD.

 Check also [function names page](./FunctionTables.md) to see all available options to use with FUN instruction.